CubiCasa/cubicasa-ios-sdk-example-project/README.md

 Term | Description
 -----|------------
-Scan | The process of capturing the surroundings indoor space using the phone's camera ARKit | Apple Augementer Reality library that is used in CubiCasa SDK for scanning Sideways walk | An error which occurs during a scan when the user walks sideways.
+Scan | The process of capturing the surroundings indoor space using the phone's camera ARKit | Apple Augemented Reality library that is used in CubiCasa SDK for scanning Tracking | The process of aligning the device to it's surroundings properly.
+We use ARKit to track the device location in the scanned space.
+Tracking lost | Sometimes ARKit's tracking can get confused and the tracking is lost i.e. the device is confused about where it is.
+This can happen for example if a door is opened in front of the device while scanning.
+Relocation | If the scan is interrupted we can try to relocate the devices position by using previously scanned data.
+Sideways walk | An error which occurs during a scan when the user walks sideways.
 Walking sideways makes it hard to tract the position of the device and can affect the quality of the scan.
-Scene Reconstruction | The process of building a 3D model (mesh) from a video stream (scan) Mesh visualisation | Showing the reconstructed scene mesh on-screen, during scanning Drifting | An unrecovable event where the device loses tracking of its surroundings.
-Can happen if there is a conflict in the sensor data.
-The scan is lost if drifting occurs.
+Scene Reconstruction | The process of building a 3D model (mesh) from a video stream (scan) Mesh visualisation | Showing the reconstructed scene mesh on-screen, during scanning

 ## Installation